amitlan/website/_posts/2022-04-12-param-query-partition-woes.md

 Parameter values not being available to the planner when creating a generic plan can be a big problem if the query contains partitioned tables though.
-Partition pruning can be very helpful to create an optimal plan containing only the partitions whose bounds that match the values mentioned in the `WHERE` condition.
-Without parameter values pruning cannot occur, so the generic plan must include *all* partitions.
+Partition pruning can be very helpful to create an optimal plan containing only the partitions whose bounds that match the values mentioned in the `WHERE` condition, but it cannot occur without those values being available, so the generic plan must include *all* partitions.

 Note that pruning does occur during execution (*run-time pruning*) using the parameter values provided be `EXECUTE`, though there are a number of steps that must occur before the pruning